akrah/TKDetection/README.md

   make
 ~~~

-The binary file **TKDetection** is then located in the TKDetection directory.
+The binary file **TKDetection** is then located in the build/bin directory of TKDetection.